javmart/zero-to-qed/docs/src/17_verification.md

 ## The Stack Machine

-We demonstrate this technique with a stack machine.
+We demonstrate this technique with a stack machine, the fruit fly of computer science.
+Like the fruit fly in genetics, stack machines are simple enough to study exhaustively yet complex enough to exhibit interesting behavior.
 The machine has six operations: push a value, pop the top, add the top two values, multiply the top two values, duplicate the top, and swap the top two.
 Despite its simplicity, the stack machine has a rich state space and non-trivial invariants around underflow detection.

 The Rust implementation lives in `examples/stack-machine/`.
 Here is the functional core: